 Estimates show that North America now grows 255.5 million m3 more timber annually than is harvested (UNECE and FAO 2000).
 The region accounts for about 40 per cent of the world's production and consumption of industrial wood products (Mathews and Hammond 1999).

-PLEASE NOTE SCOTT DOES NOT HANDLE EMPLOYMENT MATTERS.
+PLEASE NOTE MIKE DOES NOT HANDLE EMPLOYMENT MATTERS.

 Our workers are skilled and ready to do a great job for you.

 When you find out what we can do, you won't want to deal with anyone else!

 We are happy to discuss with you your needs for harvesting your timber and how our practices will best suit those needs.
 Give us a call.